envato/aws-s3-sync-buildkite-plugin/README.md

 ### `source`

-The source directory containing the files to sync to S3.
+The source location containing the local path or the s3 uri.

 ### `destination`

-The S3 URI describing where to sync the files to.
+The destination location containing the local path or the s3 uri.

 ### `delete`